MFahadUmer/todolist/README.md

 ## How to install

 Starting out with todolist is easy, git clone the project and open from vscode.
-Run npm install and open index from browser, preferably chrome.
+Run npm install and open index from chrome.
 That's it.

 ## Authors